 - Alcohol consumption.
 Alcohol use is a factor in half of all teenage and adult drowning deaths.

 - Inability to swim

 - Medical emergency in the water.
 This includes victims who experience a heart attack, stroke or seizure in the water.
 It also includes open water drowning victims who sustain an animal bite or sting.

-Fatigue or exhaustion when swimming.
+- Fatigue or exhaustion when swimming.
 The buddy system is meant to prevent drowning associated with unsupervised swimming or failing to follow water safety rules.